 I hope this was a good introduction for you.
 You might be asking yourself some questions such as:

-“ Okay, but what the hell are those experiments?”
+“ Okay, but what are these experiments?”

 “ What are those automation tools and how can they help me?”